OliverHesse/Photo-Catalog/README.md

 once i have finished i want to try and make a template version,<br>
-that allows multiple types of remote file access, so others can use it.
+that allows multiple types of remote file access, so others can use it. currently working on admin client though so i will finish that first

 TODO:
 =